Stem cell transplants from bone marrow or blood offer lifesaving treatment. They are also taxing physically and emotionally.

 Bone marrow/stem cell transplants may be an option to treat:

 Other blood cancers and blood disorders:

 - Germ cell tumors

-There are two main types of transplants, each with risks and benefits.
+There are two main types of stem cell transplants, each with risks and benefits.
 OHSU is the only place in Oregon that offers allogeneic transplants.

 What is it?
 This type uses your own stem cells.
 This eliminates the risk of your body rejecting donor cells or of donor cells attacking your body.
 A relapse may be more likely, though, because you won’t have healthy donated cells to attack any diseased cells that remain after conditioning.

 How it works: Your care team draws blood and uses a machine to separate out stem cells.
 The stem cells are frozen.
 After the conditioning process, the cells are transplanted using an IV drip.

 What is it?
 We use cells from a donor.
 Sometimes your own cells are too diseased to collect and reuse.
 Donor cells are more aggressive in killing any diseased cells left after conditioning.
 The risk is that they may aggressively target your healthy cells as well, a complication called graft-versus-host disease.

 How it works: After the conditioning process, we transplant healthy donor cells using an IV drip.
 The donor cells help your body rebuild your immune system.
 A donor can be a relative or someone else whose marrow matches yours.

 - Syngeneic transplants that use cells from a twin.